suwanaloet/SuwanaloetChallenge1Repository/Challenge_1_working/01-HTML-Git-CSS/02-Challenge/README.md

 ## Summary of Changes

--Descriptive elements added for quick reference in both HTML and CSS -div elements revised for clarity, e.g section, aside, header, footer -alt text added to pictures
+* Descriptive elements added for quick reference in both HTML and CSS

+* div elements revised for clarity, e.g section, aside, header, footer

+* alt text added to pictures

--favicon added
+* favicon added

--Seach Enginge Optimization link in nav now works
+* Seach Enginge Optimization link in nav now works

--CSS cleaned up with associated html reclassing
+* CSS cleaned up with associated html reclassing

--Main picture brought out of css and to html to accomodate alt text.
+* Main picture brought out of css and to html to accomodate alt text.

 ## Turn-in checklist for deployment